-The twelve nerve root pairs in the thoracic spine, otherwise known as the T1-T12 nerve roots, refer to the location where nerves diverge off the spinal cord in the middle back prior to exiting the spinal column and branching off into the various nerve endings strewn about the body.
+The 12 nerve root pairs in the thoracic spine, otherwise known as the T1-T12 nerve roots, refer to the location where nerves diverge off the spinal cord in the middle back prior to exiting the spinal column and branching off into the various nerve endings strewn about the body.
 Leaving the spinal column through openings between the vertebrae called foramina, the thoracic nerve roots are tasked with facilitating the unfettered flow of information from the brain to the torso and back again with unbelievable speed and clarity.

-The spinal cord extends through hallow cavities in the vertebrae, beginning in the brain and culminating just shy of the lumbar spine before separating, or “horse tailing,” in the lower back.
+The spinal cord extends through hollow cavities in the vertebrae, beginning in the brain and culminating just shy of the lumbar spine before separating, or “horse tailing,” in the lower back.
 In the thoracic spine, thoracic nerve roots branch off the cord and exit the spinal column through foraminal canals in the vertebrae before spreading out throughout the:

 - Middle back